briancullinan/morpheus/README.md

 I build it, let me know when it makes contact.

+I just remembered before I was going to call this project DEMOnstrable.
+With a little Devil icon.
+A play on the demo, demon, and daemon.

 ## Short term
 1) DONE: Componentize engine, combine with Ace9
 2) Give Morpheus form, animations and world geometry,